MWarren1/Amazon-Connect-Config-Backup/README.md

 # TO DO

 - lambda permissions - remove permissions
-- add variable forhour to do backup
+- add cloudwatch alarm and sns topic for backup failures

 # Amazon Connect Config Backup